NebulaStack-prog/NebulaStack-Hub/NS_Main_EN.md

 ### 2. Documentation

-Every significant stage of development is carefully documented and preserved.
+Every significant stage of development is documented and preserved.

 ### 3. Continuous Growth

-NebulaStack is designed as a long-term project that evolves together with its creator.
+NebulaStack is considered a long-term project that evolves together with its creator.

 ### 4. Openness

-Most projects, research materials, and technical developments are published openly.
+Most projects, research, and developments are published openly.

 ### 5. Practice Before Theory